 Our Mission

 The GMI is a research institute devoted to plant biology.
 Plants created our atmosphere and sustain life on earth.
 Our goal is to make fundamental discoveries that help us understand how plants function — discoveries that may be essential to address global challenges like climate change.
 Our research ranges from molecules to ecosystems, involving a wide variety of plants — all depending on the question.
-We study photosynthesis in unicellular algae, and climate adaptation in coniferous trees.
 We believe in enabling researchers at all levels to pursue big questions in an intellectually stimulating, diverse, and collaborative environment.
 Key to our success are minimal hierarchy and bureaucracy, outstanding facilities, and core funding.

 About us